Russell Kirk: Influence

 According to Alfred S. Regnery, "For an unknown author writing about an unpopular subject, Kirk received an astounding response.
 The New York Times review by Gordon Chalmers, president of Kenyon College, said Kirk was “as relentless as his enemies, Karl Marx and Harold Laski, considerably more temperate and scholarly, and in passages of this very readable book, brilliant and even eloquent.”
-Clinton Rossiter hailed Kirk’s book as “one of the most valuable contributions to intellectual history of the past decade,” whose “scholarship is manifestly of the highest order.”
-In it, he said, “the so-called ‘new conservatism’ of the postwar period takes on new substance and meaning.”
+Clinton Rossiter hailed Kirk's book as "one of the most valuable contributions to intellectual history of the past decade," whose "scholarship is manifestly of the highest order."
+In it, he said, "the so-called 'new conservatism' of the postwar period takes on new substance and meaning."
+(Note: Quoted in.)

 Bradley J. Birzer, a Hillsdale College history professor, argues that Kirk was immensely influential in inspiring the modern conservative movement, but not many of his followers agreed with his unusual approach to the history of conservatism.
 As summarized by reviewer Drew Maciag:

 As Birzer's study demonstrates, Kirk's understanding of conservatism was so unique, idiosyncratic, transcendental, elitist, and in certain respects premodern and European, that it bore little resemblance to political conservatism in the United States.
 Conservative Mind successfully launched an intellectual challenge to postwar liberalism, but the variety of conservatism Kirk preferred found few takers, even within the American Right.

 Harry Jaffa, a student of Leo Strauss, wrote, "Kirk was a poor Burke scholar.
 Burke's attack on metaphysical reasoning related only to modern philosophy's attempt to eliminate skeptical doubt from its premises and hence from its conclusions."

 Gerald J. Russello argued that Kirk adapted what 19th century Orestes Brownson, an American Catholic writer, called "territorial democracy" to articulate a version of federalism that was based on premises that differ in part from those of the founders and other conservatives.
 Kirk further believed that territorial democracy could reconcile the tension between treating the states as mere provinces of the central government, and as autonomous political units independent of Washington.
 Finally, territorial democracy allowed Kirk to set out a theory of individual rights grounded in the particular historical circumstances of the United States, while rejecting a universal conception of such rights.

 In addition to bringing public attention to Anglo-American conservative principles, Kirk described his perception of liberal ideals in the first chapter.
 Kirk identified these ideals as the perfectibility of man, hostility towards tradition, rapid change in economic and political systems, and the secularization of government.